 The interface is flawless and the set-up is simple.
 Now, the Praxis Cloud frees your practice from the confines of your office.

 Remote access is technology that enables one computer to share information with another.
-In the present case, we are talking about using a thin client (the iPad) to communicate with the host.
+In the present case, we are talking about using a thin client to communicate with the host.
 Thin clients are devices with little more than interface tools (a screen, keyboard, mouse, and speakers) and a computer especially programmed to send and receive messages from these interfaces to another computer for processing.
-The iPad is one of the best.

 On setups where thin clients are served from a Terminal Server, you can experience the sensation of using the same computer as another person at the same time.
 Terminal servers can connect several users with a different Praxis and Oracle at the same time using the same hardware.
 It then sends the different streams of back-and-forth information to the correct originating computers, including thin clients like the iPad.